TheFes/cheapest-energy-hours/documentation/1-source_sensor.md

 ## DATA PROVIDER SETTINGS

-This section will give the attribute and key settings for energy providers.
+This section provides the attributes and key settings for energy providers.
 The name links to the (custom) component used for the data.
 If your provider is missing, you can create a Pull Request to add them, or create an [issue](<https://github.com/TheFes/cheapest-energy-hours/issues/new>), and give the details there so I can add them.

 |Data Provider|core integraton|parameters|comment|